 - Theresa (Nistler) Colley Flight Scholarship

 - The Theresa (Nistler) Colley Flight Scholarship is sponsored by the Nistler family.
 This scholarship is in honor of Theresa’s memory, who loved flying and was working toward her private pilot certificate.
 This $2,000 Aviation Scholarship will be awarded to a student pilot who is actively working toward a private pilot certificate.

 How to Apply

-Awarding of the scholarships are based on a letter explaining the reasons for applying; future career goals; past aviation experience; (if any); and outstanding achievements.
+Scholarship awards are based on candidate letters explaining the reasons for applying, future career goals, past aviation experience (if any), and outstanding achievements.

 PO Box 200507